-Fat gene variants linked to middle age memory declineNovember 8th, 2012 in Neuroscience /
+Fat gene variants linked to middle age memory declineNovember 8, 2012 in Medicine & Health / Neuroscience

 (HealthDay)—For white middle-aged adults, there may be an association between variants in a gene associated with fat mass and obesity (FTO) and memory decline, according to research published online Nov.
 7 in Neurology.

 Jan Bressler, Ph.D., from the University of Texas Health Science Center at Houston, and colleagues analyzed data from 15,792 individuals aged 45 to 64 years at baseline (1986 to 1989) participating in the Atherosclerosis Risk in Communities study.
 General linear models were used to assess the association between the six-year change in scores on three neuropsychological tests and FTO genotype.